 The driver is annoyed because we are five minutes late.
 I stare at him with a guilty sight, but we really had a mandatory task to accomplish: Feng had to paint her nails black…

 We didn’t tell to him.
 And anyway he regains his cool when he sees our 160 kuai settled the day before (Lily, the lovely owner of our hostel, booked the tickets for us the night before).

 The ride Dali-Lijiang – about four hours of motorway – flows quietly with Feng that takes improbable pics from the window and the driver that strikes up Tibetan pop songs.

-I mean, everything is really nice; in Lijiang every stone is in the right spot and I’m not surprised at all this is one of most popular destinations within Chinese tourists.
-However I’m not at ease in a place where every house has been transformed in a restaurant, souvenir shop or both.
-I enjoyed much more Dali, maybe less elegant, certainly dirtier but at least authentic.
-In Lijiang I don’t even feel like to take some pics…
+I mean, everything is really nice; in Lijiang, every stone is in the right spot and I’m not surprised at all this is one of most popular destinations among Chinese tourists.
+However, I’m not at ease in a place where every house has been transformed in a restaurant, souvenir shop, or both.
+I enjoyed it much more Dali, may be less elegant, certainly dirtier but at least authentic.
+In Lijiang, I don’t even feel like taking some pics…